onikeyek/HR-Leave-Management-System/README.md

  ## Login Instructions

-- Temporary login for testing: You can use any email and password to log in.
+- Temporary login for testing: You can use any email and password — it does not have to be real.
 - Example login (optional):
    ```bash
 Email: joynadu@management.com